lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 How to use a Jupyter notebook
 =============================

-The best way to learn how to use a Jupyter Notebook is to open the first of the tutorial notebooks which are provided in each user's home directory, and also available in the `tutorial-notebooks <https://github.com/rubin-dp0/tutorial-notebooks>`_ repository in the "rubin-dp0" GitHub Organization (see also :ref:`DP0-2-Tutorials-Notebooks`).

 **Executing code in a Notebook:**
 Jupyter notebooks provide "cells" within which you type either Python code or markdown language (for formatted text).
 Choose the cell to execute by clicking in it with your mouse (the cursor must be in the desired cell).